springrain/zorm/README.md

 		// Disable transactions should have the driver forgery transaction API, there should be no orm implementation,clickhouse's driver does just that
 		// DisableTransaction :false,

-		// TDengineInsertsColumnName Whether there are column names in the TDengine batch insert statement.
-The default false has no column name, and the insertion value and database column order are consistent, reducing the length of the statement
+		// InsertSQLNoColumn Whether the insert statement has no column names.
+True means no column names, the inserted values follow the order of the database columns, reducing the length of the statement
-		// TDengineInsertsColumnName :false,
+		// InsertSQLNoColumn :false,
 	}

 	// Create dbDao based on dbDaoConfig.
 Perform this operation once for each database.
 The first database is defaultDao and the subsequent zorm.xxx method uses defaultDao by default